 If you consider we have breached our obligations in respect of your personal data you may raise your concerns with us.
 Alternatively, you have the right to make a complaint to the Information Commissioners Office, (ICO) the UK supervisory authority for data protection issues.
 Further details can be found at ico.org.uk

 We have a number of offices in the United Kingdom.
-All information you provide to us in electronic format is stored on our secure servers within the United Kingdom or alternatively in secure data centres within the EU or European Economic Area (in electronic format).
+Personal information provided to us, is held in our offices (in hard copy) or within secure servers within the United Kingdom or alternatively in secure data centres within the EU or European Economic Area (in electronic format).

 The internet is a global environment.
 It can involve transmission of data on an international basis.
 Transmission of information via the internet or any social media is not completely secure.
 By using our site and communicating with us electronically, you acknowledge and accept our processing of your personal information in this way.

 Although we adopt appropriate technical and organisational measures to protect your personal information, we can not guarantee its security when sent to this site.
 Transmission is at your own risk.

 Once your information is received by us either in electronic or physical form, we take all reasonable steps necessary to prevent unauthorised access and ensure your information is handled securely and in accordance with this privacy notice.
 We have put in place suitable electronic, physical and managerial procedures to protect and secure the information collected.